direktiv/direktiv-apps/ubuntu-shell/README.md

     function: shell
     input: |
         {
-          "script": (.var.script),
+          "script": "myscript",
           "args": ["arg1", "arg2"]
         }'
 ```

 ## Input

 The action takes two parameters.
-The first one is 'script' which is a base64 encoded shell script.
+The first one is 'script' which is a name of a variable containing the script.
 Usually it comes from a workflow-scoped variable.
 The seoncd is an array of arguments for the script.

 ## Output